ErikRZH/sandu/README.md

 Si_df = sobol.get_indices(df, parameters, bounds, quantity_mean, quantity_varaince, N)
 ```
-Where `Si_df` is a pandas dataframe with the first and total sensitivity indicies.
+Where, `Si_df` is a pandas dataframe with the first and total sensitivity indices.
 This is shown in detail, using example data, in `/examples/example_sobol.py`.

-**Data Types**
+**Data Types**\
-A sensitivity input class is included, this allows the user to bundle data needed for sensitivity analysis into objects and saved as JSON files.
+A *sensitivity input* class is included.
+This allows the user to bundle data needed for sensitivity analysis into objects which can be saved and loaded using JSON.
 While the use of sensitivity input objects is voluntary, they are included to ease the integration of the sensitivity analysis algorithms in a data processing pipeline.
-The advantages of using sensitivity input objects are illustrated in the Sobol analysis examples (1.i).
+The advantages of using sensitivity input objects are illustrated in the variations (a)(b) of the Sobol analysis example (1.i).
 ## Contents

 1. **Sensitivity Analysis Algorithms**
     1. **Sobol Sensitivity Analysis**
 2. **Data Types**
-    1. **Sensitivity Input Data Object**
+    1. **Sensitivity Input**
 3. **Gaussian Process Emulator**